k-vandijk/kvandijk.Common/README.md

 - `BaseEntity`: A base class for entities with an `Id`, `CreatedAt`, `UpdatedAt`, and `DeletedAt` properties.
 - `BlamingEntity`: An extension of `BaseEntity` that includes `CreatedBy`, `UpdatedBy` and `DeletedBy` properties for tracking user actions.

+### Exceptions

+- `ChatCompletionException`: Exceptions that are used by the ChatCompletionService.

 ### Extensions

+- `ChatCompletionExtensions`: Provides methods to configure the ChatCompletionService.
 - `SerilogExtensions`: Provides methods to configure Serilog for logging.

 ### Interfaces

+- `IChatCompletionService`: An interface for the ChatCompletionService.
 - `IHashingService`: An interface for hashing services.
 - `IRepository`: A generic repository interface for CRUD operations.